SEIR-7-06/flask-api/README.md

 ### Database setup using SqlAlchemy

 SqlAlchemy is an ORM used in Flask to connect and communicate with the database.
-We will be setting up two different dn types.
+We will be setting up two different db types.
 SQL lite and Postgres.

 in terminal: